Employment

 classified as college and university faculty.

-geoscientists are employed in architectural, engineering, and related
+geoscientists were employed in architectural, engineering, and related

-services, and 18 percent work for oil and gas extraction companies.
+services and 19 percent worked for oil and gas extraction companies.

 State agencies such as State geological surveys and State departments of

-oceanographers, mostly within the U.S. Department of the Interior for
+and oceanographers, mostly within the U.S. Department of the Interior

 Geoscientists are employed throughout the United States.
 The largest